bfh-evg/uniboard/modules/bfh-access-controlled/Readme.md

 ## Configuration

-This component uses the ConfigurationManager.
-It requests the properties for the "bfh-access-controlled" key.
+This component does not require any configuration.

 ## Error Codes